National Technical Information Service: Overview

 Under the provisions of the National Technical Information Act of 1988 (15 U.S.C.
-3704b), NTIS is authorized to establish and maintain a permanent repository of non-classified scientific, technical, and engineering information; cooperate and coordinate its operations with other Government scientific, technical, and engineering information programs; and implement new methods or media for the dissemination of scientific, technical, and engineering information, including producing and disseminating information products in electronic format and to enter into arrangements necessary for the conduct of its business.
+3704b), NTIS is authorized to establish and maintain a permanent repository of non-classified scientific, technical and engineering information; cooperate and coordinate its operations with other Government scientific, technical, and engineering information programs; and implement new methods or media for the dissemination of scientific, technical, and engineering information, including producing and disseminating information products in electronic format and to enter into arrangements necessary for the conduct of its business.

 NTIS serves the United States as a central repository for government-funded scientific, technical, engineering, and business related information to assure businesses, libraries, academia, and the public timely access to approximately 2.5 million publications covering over 350 subject areas.
 The stated aim of NTIS is to support the Department of Commerce mission to promote the nation's economic growth by providing access to information that stimulates innovation and discovery.
 (Public Law 102-245, Section 108 American Technology Preeminence Act of 1991).

 Additionally, NTIS acts as the federal government's IT provider and consultant.

-Scope

-Containing over 3 million bibliographic records, the contents of the collection include research reports, computer products, software, and more.
-The complete electronic file dates back to 1964.
-On average, NTIS has added over 30,000 new records per year to the collection over the past ten years.
-Most records include meta-data.
-It also contains a comprehensive collection of nuclear research, beginning with the Manhattan project, and the latest government sponsored research.
-NTIS covers a wide spectrum of subject areas with 39 Major Subject Categories and 375 Sub-categories.

 Operations

 NTIS operations includes the acquisition and archiving in perpetuity of scientific and technical information.
 This information is freely available at no charge, by law.
 The cost of operating the site, however, must also by law be recovered from those using the site for anything beyond raw data access.
 There is a fee for use of the search tools.

-NTIS also provides technical support solutions to other Federal Government Agencies.
-These Lines of Business include:
+NTIS also provides technical support services to other federal government agencies.
+These lines of business include: